GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Introduction

-Before we dive into troubleshooting, it's essential to get familiar with the tools we'll be using.
+As SREs, maintaining the reliability and performance hinges hinges on having a clear and comprehensive understanding of its behavior in the live, production environment.
 In this challenge, you'll explore the Genkit monitoring dashboard.
 This will involve navigating its different sections, understanding the types of data it displays, and learning how to interpret the information presented.
 This foundational knowledge is crucial for effectively diagnosing and resolving issues in the subsequent challenges.

 ### Description